jbarker7/sqlcc/README.md

 Yes, for the most part, its a really rough proof of concept (aka alpha).
 Definitely needs some love and unfortunately I'm not able to fully devote myself to this project.

 **Troubleshooting**

+- Ensure that "target" is pointing to the full path of your test runner.
+If this is MSTest, then include the full path to "mstest.exe", or if it is NUnit, include the full path to "nunit.exe".

+- Ensure you have the correct "targetArgs" for your test runner.
+If you are using MSTest and your target is set to "C:\Path\To\mstest.exe", then try running your test runner (mstest.exe, nunit.exe, etc.) without sqlcc first with the appropriate arguments.
+Once you can run it correctly, copy over the test runner's arguments to "targetArgs".

 - Open the App.config and modify the parameters.
 The important ones are "databaseConnectionString" which is your connection string to your database which you are running your tests against, "databaseApplicationName" is your Application Name as described above under "How Does it Work?", "traceFileName" is the directory which you would like to store your trace files (currently outputs *.trc files on the server)-- this is on the SQL server (must have read/write access to this directory), "outputDirectory" is the output directory for the HTML files that are generated.